Charles H. McBlair

-Charles H. McBlair (1809–1890) was the eleventh adjutant general of Maryland.
+Charles Henry McBlair (1809–1890) was the eleventh adjutant general of Maryland.
 He was an officer in the United States Navy, and during the American Civil War commanded a number of Confederate warships.

 Biography

 Early career, US Navy

 McBlair was born in Baltimore, Maryland, 24 December 1809.
-Entered the U.S. Navy as a midshipman, 4 March 1823; passed midshipman, 23 November 1829; commissioned a lieutenant from 12 July 1831, and ordered for duty as sailing master on the U.S.S.
+He entered the U.S. Navy as a midshipman, 4 March 1823; passed midshipman, 23 November 1829; commissioned a lieutenant from 12 July 1831, and ordered for duty as sailing master on the U.S.S.
 Ontario in the Mediterranean; returning to the United States, was ordered, successively, to the U.S.S.
 Warren, to the Mediterranean Station, to the U.S.S.
 Mississippi, and in October 1842, to command the U.S.S.
 Poinsett.

 He served in the Mexican War (1846–1847), and commanded the bomb-barge Stromboli; detached from command of the Stromboli, 2 September 1848.

 He was a commanding lieutenant in the Coast Survey during 1849, 1850–1852; transferred to command of the steamer Walker, 15 July 1852; ordered to duty as light house inspector, 14 December 1852; promoted to commander, 18 April 1855, and ordered to command the steamer Michigan, on the lakes, in September of that year.
 The Michigan was at St. James on Beaver Island during the rebellion of James Strang, and McBlair reported on the matter.

 In January 1861, he was a member of the naval examining board at Annapolis.